geoscience-community-codes/spatial_density/README.md

 >perl plot_spd.gmt.pl spatial_density.conf <your spatial denstiy output file>

 ### TEST
-To run a test example, COPY the perl scripts (spatial_density.pl, plot_spd.pl, convert2log.pl) into the test directory:
+To run a test example, COPY the sd executable and perl scripts (plot_spd.gmt.pl, convert2log.pl) into the test directory:
->cp *.pl test
+>cp sd *.pl test

 and then execute in the test directory directory:
->perl spatial_density.pl nejapa_spatial_density.conf
+./sd nejapa_spatial_density.conf

 Spatial density contour plots should be the result.
 Look for EPS, PNG and PDF images.
 A colorblind-friendly palette is used for the plots.